-Idaho requires all vehicle passengers to wear seatbelts but additionally requires special restraints for children so as to reduce vehicle-related injuries.
-The proper restraint depends on the child’s height, weight, and age.
-Failure to comply with the restraint requirements will result in fines and fees.
+Idaho law requires all vehicle passengers to wear seat belts but additionally requires special restraints for children so as to reduce vehicle-related injuries.
+The proper restraint might be a forward-facing or rear-facing car seat or booster seat, depending on the child's height, weight, and age.
+Failure to use the right kind of car seat or seat belt can result in fines and fees.

 Under Two Years |